 Plan For Downtime

 I hate wasting time and other people’s time.
-As a result, I often carry a notebook, a book, and a small calendar with me when I find some downtime outside of my office or home.
+As a result, I often carry a notebook, a book, and a small calendar when I find some downtime outside of my office or home.
 When I meet someone in a restaurant, Starbucks, or the park, I enjoy working on some small tasks as a precursor for doing an article or a report if I am early.
 Alternatively, if I don’t feel like working, I may just read.

-Reading during downtime has been a reasonably typical habit going back to law school when I had limited time.
+Reading during downtime has been a typical habit going back to law school when I had limited time.
 It was always difficult to carry those heavy legal textbooks to use my class notes to summarize on index cards for studying.

-Sometimes, we just need downtime to stretch, yoga, walk, run, sit, and just enjoy our lives.
+Sometimes, we just need downtime to stretch, do yoga, walk, run, sit, and just enjoy our lives.
 For some, the pandemic has allowed us to have time to be at home with our families if we were fortunate enough to work remotely.
 That means reducing your commute and being home more.
 Saving time may have resulted in some achieving a work/life balance that didn’t exist before.

 We have precious time to do what we need and want to do at school and work.
-By improving our time management skills, we can more control over our lives while being more productive.
+By improving our time management skills, we can control our lives while being more productive.
 Although multitasking doesn’t work well, there are many ways we can improve our effectiveness and efficiency.

 Thank you for reading!
 If you found value in this article, you can find other articles on topics that may be of interest to you on The Cents of Money.
 Consider subscribing for free, get our weekly newsletter, and more.